rtavenar/blog/dtw.md

     </figcaption>
 </figure>

+As stated above, setting such constraints leads to restricting the shift invariance to local shifts only.
-As seen in the Figure below, DTW with a Sakoe-Chiba band constraint of radius $r$ is invariant to time shifts of magnitude up to $r$, but is no longer invariant to longer time shifts.
+Typically, DTW with a Sakoe-Chiba band constraint of radius $r$ is invariant to time shifts of magnitude up to $r$, but is no longer invariant to longer time shifts:

 <figure>
     <img src="fig/sakoe_shift.gif" alt="Invariance to time shifts using Sakoe-Chiba band" width="80%" />